-In recent work, I have incorporated mosaics, glass, vitreous enamel, and photography into my painting, creating mixed media work, suggesting and alluding to fragmentation of space, imagery moved beyond painting, and a use of materials not traditionally shown together.
-I am inspired by folk and sacred art of various cultures, in particular by the Russian icons as well as by contemporary urban landscape, analytical art, and human psychology.
-These themes, along with addressing the conflict between collectively inherited archetypes, and an existential world of a human being, preoccupy my pursuit for making mixed-media imagery in a contemporary context.
+In recent work, I have incorporated mosaics, glass, vitreous enamel, and photography into my painting, creating mixed media work, alluding to fragmentation of space, imagery moved beyond painting, and a use of materials not traditionally shown together.
+My work is deeply influenced by my surroundings, the social climate, and the humanitarian discourse.
+These themes, along with addressing the conflict between collectively inherited archetypes and an existential world of a human being, preoccupy my pursuit for creating work.